Install and run

 Next docs

-Stay in Tiny mode if the first loop is enough.
-Move to self-hosted when you need shared PostgreSQL-backed infrastructure, split roles, or operator workflows.
+Stay in Tiny mode if one machine is enough.
+Move to self-hosted mode when you need shared PostgreSQL-backed infrastructure, split roles, or operator workflows.